TouK/http-mock-server/README.md

 <exceptionOccured xmlns="http://touk.pl/mockserver/api/response">...</exceptionOccured>
 ```

+## Remove mock

-## When mock was used it could be unregistered by name.
+When mock was used it could be unregistered by name.
 It also optionally returns report of mock invocations if second parameter is true.

-Via client:
+### Via client

 ```java
 List<MockEvent> mockEvents = remoteMockServer.removeMock('...', ...)
 ```
+### Via HTTP

-Via sending POST request to localhost:<PORT>/serverControl
+Send POST request to localhost:<PORT>/serverControl

 ```xml
 <removeMock xmlns="http://touk.pl/mockserver/api/request">